ivanfslee/mastermind/readme.md

 ## Code Structure

-The entry point of the game starts in `main.py`, which will instantiate a CLI instance object, set up the game, instantiate a Game instance and run the `play` method, which starts up the main game loop.
+The entry point of the game starts in the static method `main` in the `Game` class in the `game.py` module.
+This static method will instantiate a CLI instance object, set up the game by prompting the user, instantiate a Game instance and run the `play` method, which starts up the main game loop.

 The game code involves 4 different classes - `CLI`, `Player`, `Game`, `Feedback`.